ISEL-DEETC/RAPITest/README.md

 ## Test Specific Language, _TSL_

 <p>
-As mentioned in the introduction, this app takes advantage of _TSL_ files.
+As mentioned in the introduction, this app takes advantage of <i>TSL</i> files.
 </p>

-<p>These are _YAML_ files with the purpose of defining specific tests based on HTTP requests in order to specify tests that couldn't reliably be made automaticly with just the API's specification.</p>
+<p>These are <i>YAML</i> files with the purpose of defining specific tests based on HTTP requests in order to specify tests that couldn't reliably be made automaticly with just the API's specification.</p>

 The app supports the creation of these files trough a simple UI, however not every functionality is supported trough this UI, leaving some functionalities to only a manual creation.